evolution-ui/evolution-ui/README.md

 * The `legacy` directory in the root directory will be removed!
 Don't use it or it's content.

-* Directory `production` contains the `main.css` and `main.js` files.
-When I find a way how to compile components separately, it will contain the directories for every component.
-Those should be the directories that the user can just download to use a single component.
-But that might be left for after the release.
-This directory won't be tracked by git, you will generate its content by running Grunt tasks.
-To enable live site preview on `gh-pages` site, the `.gitignore` file on the `gh-pages` branch will be altered not to ignore this directory.

 * File `.editorconfig` enforces some coding styles.
 You must install a plugin for your editor that can use this file.

 * All class names to be prefixed with `evo_` prefix.